syncfusion/xamarin.android-docs/xamarin-android/SfDataGrid/Grouping.md

 ---
 layout: post
 title: Grouping | SfDataGrid | Xamarin.Android | Syncfusion
-description: How to group a column in a SfDataGrid and about the properites and customizations in grouping.
+description: How to group a column in a SfDataGrid and about the properites and customizations in grouping, its elements, and more.
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---

-# Grouping
+# Grouping in Xamarin.Android SfDataGrid

 A group represents a collection of records of a category.
 When grouping is applied, the data is organized into a hierarchical structure based on matching field values.
 The records having identical values in the grouped column are combined to form a group.
 Each group is identified by its [CaptionSummaryRow](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfDataGrid.SfDataGrid.html#Syncfusion_SfDataGrid_SfDataGrid_CaptionSummaryRow) to get the underlying records in view.